SUBMISSIONS ARE OPEN!

 5. If you’re submitting poetry, please submit to us no more than three poems.
 We like things in threes: Olympic medals, wishes, Cerberus heads, jazz ensembles.
 We don’t like things in fours, except when it comes to lists of things in threes.

-7. Before submitting, please read some of our back issues to familiarize yourself with the content we choose to publish.
-It's all readily available on our Web site (completely free and immediate), so there's really no reason not to.
+6. Before submitting, please read some of our back issues to familiarize yourself with the content we choose to publish.
+It's all readily available on our Web site, so there's really no reason not to.

 Following these guidelines will allow us to take you and your work more seriously.
 If you break the rules, we will swiftly and speedily fail to read your work.
 Now, here's a giant, easy button you can press to submit to us:

 Now a quick word from our respective genre editors.

 Stories are truth wrapped in imagination.

 Stories are sweet or sour aftertastes that linger in your mind well after the pages have been read.

 We're looking for stories that tease the senses.